Track

 In this tutorial, I’ll provide step-by-step guidance on using GPT-4o through the OpenAI API.

-Even though OpenAI recently released the O1 model—its most capable reasoning model—GPT-4o and GPT-4o mini remain the best options for applications that require quick responses, image handling, or function calling.
-If your project demands advanced reasoning, be sure to check out this OpenAI O1 API tutorial.
+Even though OpenAI recently released the o3 model—its most capable reasoning model—GPT-4o and GPT-4o mini remain the best options for applications that require quick responses, image handling, or function calling.
+If your project demands advanced reasoning, be sure to check out this OpenAI O1 API tutorial, which walks you through the process of using a reasoning model via API.

 What Is GPT-4o?